andrewbayly/fillout/README.md

 1. Clone the repo
 2. yarn
 3. node app.js
-4. Modify test.js to point to the local server at localhost:3001 by modifying baseURL in the code.
+4. Modify test.mjs to point to the local server at localhost:3001 by modifying baseURL in the code.

 ## Assumptions and Design